DIY Spruce-ups for Wood Pergola Kits and Patio Pieces

 You can purchase a stain and water seal combination from any hardware store that goes on in one application and can save tons of time.
 There are many choices out there for stain that will give you the look you desire.
 Shop around and ask at your local hardware or paint store to find the best choice for all of your spring paint and stain projects.

-If you’re still thinking about a structure for your patio and you’re browsing our wood pergola kits, consider these factors when comparing your choice of pine or cedar.
-Both types of wood we use for our pergolas are insect and rot resistant, so whichever pergola wood type you choose, you’ll know it’s made from a sturdy material that is resistant to bugs and rotting.
+If you’re still thinking about a structure for your patio and you’re browsing our wood DIY pergola kits, consider these factors when comparing your choice of pine or cedar.
+Both types of wood we use for our pergolas are insect and rot resistant, so whether your choose a pine or cedar pergola, you’ll know it’s made from a sturdy material that is resistant to bugs and rotting.
 Another feature that is naturally present with our wood types is they are both able to withstand severe elements, including high winds, heavy rain, and extreme cold.

 Our Pergola Wood Types

-Western Red Cedar is a beautiful light amber color.
-It has a wonderfully appealing fragrance that adds another dimension to its qualities.
+Western Red Cedar is a beautiful light amber color and is one of the top wood choices for wood pergola kits.
+Many homeowners choose cedar because of its appealing fragrance.
 Western red cedar is also highly resistant to decay, which makes it great for outdoor use.
 It is lightweight with close, even grain.
 It is easily worked and can be finished smooth with little effort.
-Western red cedar takes paints and stains very well.
+This type of cedar takes paints and stains very well.
 Paint or stain can be applied as soon as you receive the pergola kit.
-Western red cedar is used in situations where exposure to the elements is continually severe.
+Choose cedar if you live where the weather is oftentimes severe.

 Pressure Treated Pine is also very insect and rot repellant, and able to withstand severe elements, but has chemicals added to give it those properties.
 Pressure treated pine comes with a green appearance.
 As it dries it will turn to a golden brown, then gray if it is not water sealed or stained.
 You will need to wait until after your pine pergola is installed to stain or paint it – wait a few months before staining or painting the lumber since it will be saturated with the pressure treatment when you get it.